5 Things Houston Residents Need To Know About Chromium 6 In Drinking Water

 Eric Roy, Ph.D. | Scientific Founder

 Since a local news story broke about high levels of chromium 6 (also known as hexavalent chromium) in Houston's tap water (which serves about 2.2 million people), we've been getting a lot of questions about chromium 6.
-The goal of the article is to speak to the science, comment on the current federal regulations, and to give Houston residents practical advice on how to reduce their exposure to Chromium 6.
+The goal of this Houston water contamination article is to speak to the science, comment on the current federal regulations, and to give Houston residents practical advice on how to reduce their exposure to Chromium 6.

 Why Should I Care About Chromium 6 In Drinking Water?